Coronary artery bypass graft surgery after acute ST elevation myocardial infarction

 This topic will address the indications, optimal timing, technical considerations, and outcomes of urgent or emergent CABG in patients with acute STEMI.
 The role of CABG in patients with non-ST elevation MI or unstable angina is discussed separately.
 (See "Coronary angiography and revascularization for unstable angina or non-ST elevation acute myocardial infarction".)

 In all studies of percutaneous coronary intervention (PCI) or fibrinolysis, outcomes improve as the time from symptom onset to reperfusion decreases.
-(See "Primary percutaneous coronary intervention in acute ST elevation myocardial infarction: Determinants of outcome", section on 'Time from hospital arrival (door-to-balloon time)' and "Fibrinolytic therapy in acute ST elevation myocardial infarction: Initiation of therapy", section on 'Timing'.)
+(See "Primary percutaneous coronary intervention in acute ST elevation myocardial infarction: Determinants of outcome", section on 'Time from hospital arrival (door-to-balloon time)' and "Fibrinolysis for acute ST elevation myocardial infarction: Initiation of therapy", section on 'Timing'.)

 In most cases, PCI or fibrinolysis can usually restore flow to the ischemic myocardium more quickly than coronary artery bypass graft surgery (CABG), largely attributable to delays in getting the patient to the operating room and the time it takes to complete the bypass surgical procedure.
 Thus, CABG is uncommonly used as the reperfusion strategy of choice in ST elevation myocardial infarction (STEMI); it is estimated that CABG is performed in 5 percent or less of cases [1,2].
 CABG may be considered for the following subgroups of patients with STEMI.